 All of those cute outfits that bub outgrew before you got to even try them on – well, they have a new owner now.
 And another owner after that.
 And after that.
 By the end of the clothing life, you can be sure you’ve got your money’s worth out of each outfit.

 2. After three, you just stop stressing

 Another study confirms that parents with four or more children are the least stressed, especially when compared to parents with three kids.
 Those fears with the first child get less and less as you go along.
 Turns out, four is the magic number for less stress and more happiness.

-There are more chances to get it right…eventually.
+3. There are more chances to get it right … eventually

 All of those first parent mistakes are usually a thing of the past by child #2.
 And it just keeps getting better and better with more trial and error.
 By four or more tries, you’re bound to do something right.

-Plus… if you have talented kids, you can encourage them to form a band.
+7. Plus, you can encourage them to form a band

 Watch out Hanson.